hoodanav/Toronto_Affordability/README.md

 ## Overview

-This repo contains data about research done on Toronto's 25 Wards, and assessing their affordability through various factors.
+This data analysis piece assesses Toronto's affordability through various economic factors in the current Canadian financial climate.
-The data used in this project is Census 2021 data accessed from Open Data Toronto.
+This repo contains data from research done on Toronto's 25 Wards, the data is sourced from Census 2021 data accessed from Open Data Toronto.
 To use this folder, click the green "Code" button", then "Download ZIP".

 ## File Structure

-The repo is structured as:
+The repo is structured as follows:

 -   `input/data` contains the data sources used in analysis including the raw data.
 -   `outputs/data` contains the cleaned dataset that was constructed.